AdobeDocs/target.es-ES/help/c-target/c-visitor-profile/working-with-customer-attributes.md

 * Adobe does not guarantee that 100% of customer attribute (visitor profile) data from CRM databases will be onboarded to the [!DNL Experience Cloud] and, thus, be available for use for targeting in [!DNL Target].
 En el diseño actual, existe la posibilidad de que un pequeño porcentaje de datos se quede sin introducir.
 * The lifetime of customer attributes data imported from the [!DNL Experience Cloud] to [!DNL Target] depends on the lifetime of the visitor profile, which is 14 days by default.
 Para obtener más información, consulte   [Duración del perfil del visitante](../../c-target/c-visitor-profile/visitor-profile-lifetime.md#concept_D9F21B416F1F49159F03036BA2DD54FD).
 * If the `vst.*` parameters are the only thing identifying the visitor, the existing &quot;authenticated&quot; profile will not be fetched as long as `authState` is UNAUTHENTICATED (0).
-El perfil solo entrará en juego si `authState` se cambia a UNAUTHENTICATED (1).
+The profile will only come into play if `authState` is changed to AUTHENTICATED (1).

    For example, if the `vst.myDataSource.id` parameter is used to identify the visitor (where `myDataSource` is the data source alias) and there is no MCID or third-party ID, using the parameter `vst.myDataSource.authState=0` won&#39;t fetch the profile that might have been created through a Customer Attributes import.
 Si el comportamiento deseado pasa por recuperar el perfil autenticado, `vst.myDataSource.authState` debe tener el valor de 1 (AUTHENTICATED).